King of Tokyo: A Family Board Game to Play With or Without the Kids

 It's also very easy to help youngsters keep track of their life and their stars on their game card.
 However, games do last about twenty to thirty minutes, so the ability to focus for that long is basically the biggest requirement.
-Another good option is to team up with someone and play one monster together, which is what we often do with our littlest.
+If you’re worried about that, another good option is always to team up with someone and play one monster together, which is what we often do with our littlest.

-Luckily, the design and the imaginative characters and cards make King of Tokyo something easy for our little guy to focus on.
+Luckily, the imaginative characters and the design of the cards make King of Tokyo something easy for our little guy to focus on.
 The characters themselves are certainly my son's favorite part, and I find it hard to disagree.
 I personally prefer to play as Cyber Bunny, a rabbit in a giant robot suit, and my son likes Gigazaur, a very Godzilla-esque creature.

-Gameplay consists of rolling the dice up to 3 times, similar to Yahtzee, and trying to get things like attacks, energy cubes to buy cards, and hearts to heal yourself.
-If you happen to be inside Tokyo, your attacks attack everybody else at the same time (powerful!), but you can't heal yourself and everyone else attacks only you (risky!).
-Because of this you have to choose wisely when to give control of Tokyo to someone else and go lick your wounds.
-Special cards that you can purchase change your power in all sorts of different ways, and are the real secret to making the game different every time you play and changing up the strategy required.
-It's actually quite fun just to flip through all of the cards to see the art and imagine what you could do with the powers.
+Gameplay consists of rolling the dice up to 3 times, similar to Yahtzee, and trying to collect things like attacks, energy cubes to buy cards, and hearts to heal yourself.
+If you happen to be inside Tokyo, your attacks attack everybody else at the same time (powerful!), but you can't heal yourself.
+However, everyone else attacks only you (risky!).
+Because of this you have to choose wisely when to give control of Tokyo to someone else and go lick your wounds outside the city.

-I'm always happy that the kids get to use their imaginations - and bonus points awarded for working on things like strategy and basic addition and subtraction.
-I'll always think of it fondly because it was the first big strategy game we played together with our son where it really clicked and I suddenly realized, "hey, we're really playing here!"
+I'm always happy that the kids get to use their imaginations when we play this game - and bonus points are definitely awarded for practicing things like strategy and basic addition and subtraction.
+I'll always think of King of Tokyo fondly because it was the first big strategy game we played together with our son where things really clicked for him - and I suddenly realized, "hey, we're really having a family game night here!".

-Have you tried this game before?
-What's the first game where your kids began to stand on their own two feet?
+Have you played King of Tokyo before?
+What's the first board game in your house where it felt like your kids really began to stand on their own two feet?
 Let us know in the comments below.